Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Accessibility/NavigateMapViewAndIdentifyFeaturesWithKeyboard/readme.md

 1. Create a `Map` with a basemap and add a `FeatureLayer`.
 2. Overlay a fixed-size rectangle on the `MapView` to mark the area of interest.
 3. Listen for `GeoView.NavigationCompleted` to re-run the selection after every pan, zoom, or rotation.
-4. Convert the rectangle's screen bounds to a map-space `Envelope` using `MapView.ScreenToLocation` and `GeometryEngine.Distance`.
+4. Convert the rectangle's four screen corners to map points using `MapView.ScreenToLocation`, then create a `Polygon` that follows the rectangle at any map rotation.
-5. Build `QueryParameters` with the envelope geometry and `SpatialRelationship.Intersects`, then call `FeatureTable.QueryFeaturesAsync`.
+5. Build `QueryParameters` with the polygon geometry and `SpatialRelationship.Intersects`, then call `FeatureTable.QueryFeaturesAsync`.
 6. Call `FeatureLayer.SelectFeature` on each returned feature, and add a numbered `TextSymbol` graphic to a `GraphicsOverlay` at each feature's location.
 7. Handle keyboard input to show callouts via the number keys and to dismiss the callout on <kbd>Esc</kbd>.

+On iOS and Mac Catalyst, a sample-local handler adds `UIKeyCommand` shortcuts for numbers and Escape while preserving built-in map navigation.
+Accessibility Escape dismisses an open callout; otherwise, default navigation is preserved.

 ## Relevant API

-* Envelope
 * FeatureLayer
 * Graphic
 * GraphicsOverlay
 * Map
 * MapView
+* Polygon

 ## About the data